 13. Avoid drinking tap water on the plane

 Not entirely sure about the validity of this one, but a flight attendant claimed that they would not drink the tap water - hot nor cold - on airplanes due to sanitary/health reasons.
 Read and watch more about it here.
 In terms of drink options, I tend to go for apple juice (TL;DR: I used to get air-sick, and apples are supposed to help with nausea, so it's kind of become a habit).

 14. Bring earplugs or noise-cancelling headphones

 The engines, fans, chatty passengers, and crying babies can be fairly distracting when you want to catch some z's on your flight.
-Combat this by bringing earplugs, or better yet, noise-cancelling headphones - get sleep AND listen to your favourite songs.
+Combat this by bringing earplugs, or better yet, noise-cancelling headphones (check out the best ones here) - get sleep AND listen to your favourite songs.
 Just remember not to wear them during take-off and landing, unless they are connected to the aircraft's entertainment system.

 15. Eucalyptus or peppermint oil helps relieve pressure

 Don't you just hate it when your ears start plugging up during the descent, and then once you land, start popping?
 It can get pretty painful.
 A flight attendant once taught me to use Tiger Balm, or any other 'refreshing' essential oil (such as eucalyptus and menthol/peppermint), to relieve that pressure.
 Apply some behind your ears - just below the lobe - and allow it to work its magic.
 Since I've started doing this, I've never had to experience the unwanted ear pressure again.